aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.cab/cabarchive/cabarchive/_index.md

 ## Examples

-The following example shows how to extract all of the entries to a directory.
+The following example shows how to extract all the entries to a directory.

 ```csharp
 using (var archive = new CabArchive(File.OpenRead("archive.cab")))